hiepdng/docker_build_rockylinux_systemd/README.md

 $ docker pull <image_name>       – Pull an image from dockerhub
 $ docker image ls                – List all locally stored Docker images on your host system
 $ docker run -it -d <image_name> – Create & start a new Docker container from animage and runs it in the background
-$ docker ps                      – List all currently running Docker containers on your system
+$ docker ps                      – List all currently running Docker container IDs on your system
-$ docker ps -a                   – lists all Docker containers on your system, regardless of their current status.
+$ docker ps -a                   – lists all Docker container IDs on your system, regardless of their current status.
-$ docker stop <contaierID>       – Gracefully shuts down a running Docker container
+$ docker stop <containerID>      – Gracefully shuts down a running Docker container
-$ docker start <contaierID>      – Resumes and boots up stopped Docker container
+$ docker start <containerID>     – Resumes and boots up stopped Docker container

+$ docker exec -it <containerID> bash – opens an interactive command-line terminal (Bash) inside a Docker
+                                       container that is already running.
 ```